-NOTICE OF ANNUAL MEETING OF SHAREHOLDERS TO BE HELD FEBRUARY 5, 2024
+NOTICE OF ANNUAL MEETING OF SHAREHOLDERS TO BE HELD JANUARY 27, 2025

-December 6, 2023
+December 6, 2024

-NOTICE is hereby given that, pursuant to its Bylaws and call of its Directors, the Annual Meeting of the Shareholders of RGC Resources, Inc. will be held on Monday, February 5, 2024, at 11:30 a.m.
-The Annual Meeting will be held virtually at www.virtualshareholdermeeting.com/RGCO2024 for the purposes of:
+NOTICE is hereby given that, pursuant to its Bylaws and call of its Directors, the Annual Meeting of the Shareholders of RGC Resources, Inc. will be held on Monday, January 27, 2025, at 11:30 a.m.
+The Annual Meeting will be held virtually at www.virtualshareholdermeeting.com/RGCO2025 for the purposes of:

-- 1. Electing three Class C directors. - 2.
-Approving, on an advisory basis, the compensation of our named executive officers. - 3.
+- 1. Electing three Class A directors. - 2.
+Ratifying the selection of Deloitte & Touche LLP as the independent registered public accounting firm for the fiscal year ending September 30, 2025. - 3.
+Approving, on an advisory basis, the compensation of our named executive officers. - 4.
 Acting on such other business as may properly come before the Annual Meeting.

 Your attention is directed to the Proxy Statement accompanying this Notice for a more complete description regarding matters proposed to be acted upon at the meeting.
-Only those shareholders of record as of the close of business on November 20, 2023 shall be entitled to vote.
+Only those shareholders of record as of the close of business on November 29, 2024 shall be entitled to vote.
 If you plan to attend the virtual Annual Meeting, please use the unique identification code provided in your meeting notice materials.
 This code will allow you to register as a shareholder on our meeting site, access meeting materials, ask questions and vote your shares if you have not previously voted.